alisonaquinas/AlisonAquinas/README.md

 ### Hi there 👋, My name is Alison
-- 📫 How to reach me: alison@aquinas.pro
+- 📫 How to reach me: alisonaquinas@gmail.com
 - 😄 Pronouns: she/her/hers
+- 🔭 I’m currently looking for a job!
 <!--
 **alisonaquinas/alisonaquinas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.